 - Birthday Cake – Stir in sugar, vanilla extract and sprinkles into the oatmeal.

-Air fryer size - We used Instant Vortex 6 quart air fryer for this recipe
+- I used Instant Vortex 6 quart air fryer for this air fryer oatmeal recipe.

-Pan - A 6-inch baking pan is perfect for cooking one cup of oats.
-A smaller pan might end up with oats over flowing whereas a bigger pan might make a drier oatmeal instead of creamy texture.
+- A 6-inch baking pan is perfect for cooking one cup of oats.

 Oatmeal toppings